Some Great Reward: Background and recording

 In March, the band took a break from recording the album to play a handful of final shows on the Construction Time Again Tour in Eastern Europe, Italy and Spain, and as the band returned to the studio, Mute Records released "People Are People" as the band's next single.
 "People Are People", bolstered by its use in a West German ad campaign for the 1984 Summer Olympics, went to number 1 in West Germany, representing the band's first chart-topping single.
 At the time, however, the single failed to make a dent in the US charts.
 "People Are People" took "social and political subject matter and [made] it quite poppy and commercial," although by 2006, the band's view of the song soured, with Fletcher calling it "our biggest hit that we don't play [live anymore]".

 With their popularity rising, Depeche Mode were invited to play a one off-show with Elton John in June 1984 in Ludwigshafen, West Germany to 40,000 fans.

 In July 1984, having returned to recording at Hansa, the band's US label Sire Records released their first compilation album, People Are People, when Construction Time Again failed to chart in the US.

-In August, Mute released "Master and Servant" as their next single as Miller, Jones and Wilder finished mixing the rest of the album.
-The song's sexual nature caused some mild controversy, and some radio stations refused to play it.
-The band performed "Master and Servant" on Top of the Pops when it rose in the charts.
-Afterwards, Fletcher, Gore and Gahan each took a brief holiday, as none of them had interest in the production side of recording.
-Gore recalled that the album was a "turning point" for Alan's role in the band: "Alan would often sit in the studio with Daniel [Miller] and Gareth [Jones] till two or three in the morning" while the rest of the band was out at a club.
+In August, Mute released "Master and Servant" as their next single as Miller, Jones and Wilder finished mixing the rest of the album, while Fletcher, Gore and Gahan each took a brief holiday, as none of them had interest in the production side of recording.
+Wilder held off on arranging his own vacation, saying "I foresaw the fact that we were going to go over deadline and held off arranging one [holiday] myself because I didn't want to miss out on the whole mixing process."
+Gore recalled that the album was a "turning point" for Wilder's role in the band: "Alan would often sit in the studio with Daniel [Miller] and Gareth [Jones] till two or three in the morning" while the rest of the band was out at a club.
 In order to maintain better control of his songs, Gore created his own publishing company, Grabbing Hands.
+The sexual lyrical nature of "Master and Servant" caused a mild controversy, and some radio stations refused to play it.
+The band performed "Master and Servant" on the BBC's Top of the Pops when it rose in the charts.